Post

 The first time I tried to set an SLO for platform availability, I realized I didn’t actually understand what “99.9% available” meant in statistical terms.
 How many data points do you need before that number is meaningful?
 What’s the confidence interval?
 If you measured 99.95% over 7 days, is that statistically different from 99.9%?

 These aren’t academic questions.
 They determine whether you alert your on-call engineer at 3 AM or not.
 They determine whether you tell leadership the platform is meeting its targets or missing them.
-Get the statistics wrong and you’re either waking people up for nothing or sleeping through real incidents.
+Get the math wrong and you’re either waking people up for nothing or sleeping through real incidents.

 The probability and inference courses gave me the vocabulary and the math to think about reliability metrics properly.
 When I set an error budget now, I can explain why the window is 30 days and not 7, and why the burn rate threshold is where it is.